-The OSV market is expanding globally.
-Generally, offshore exploration and production activities are increasingly focused on deep wells (as defined by total well depth rather than water depth), whether on the Outer Continental Shelf or in the deepwater or ultra-deepwater.
-These types of wells require high-specification equipment and have resulted in an on-going newbuild cycle for drilling rigs and for OSVs.
-As a result of the projected deepwater drilling activity levels worldwide, there were 73 floating rigs under construction or on order on April 30, 2012 and, as of that date, there were options outstanding to build 23 additional floating rigs and 19 units announced but yet to be contracted with shipyards.
-In addition, on that date, there were 83 high-spec jack-up rigs under construction or on order worldwide, and there were options outstanding to build 28 additional high-spec jack-up rigs and three units announced but not yet contracted with shipyards.
-Each drilling rig working on deep-well projects typically requires more than one OSV to service it, and the number of OSVs required is dependent on many factors, including the type of activity being undertaken and the location of the rig.
-For example, based on the historical data for the number of floating rigs and OSVs working, we believe that two to four OSVs per rig are required in the GoM and even more OSVs are necessary per rig in Brazil where greater logistical challenges result in longer vessel turnaround times to service drill sites.
-Generally, more OSVs are required the farther a drilling rig is located from shore.
+The OSV market continues to expand globally.
+Offshore exploration and production activities are increasingly focused on deep wells (as defined by total well depth rather than water depth), whether on the Outer Continental Shelf or in the deepwater or ultra-deepwater.
+These types of wells require high-specification equipment and have resulted in an on-going newbuild cycle for drilling rigs and for high-spec OSVs.
+As a result of the projected deepwater drilling activity levels worldwide, there were 71 floating rigs under construction or on order on July 31, 2012 and, as of that date, there were options outstanding to build 26 additional floating rigs and 19 units announced but yet to be contracted with shipyards.
+In addition, on that date, there were 90 high-spec jack-up rigs under construction or on order worldwide, and there were options outstanding to build 34 additional high-spec jack-up rigs and three units announced but not yet contracted with shipyards.
+Each drilling rig working on deep-well projects typically requires more than one OSV to service it.
+The number of OSVs required per rig is dependent on many factors, including the type of activity being undertaken and the location of the rig.
+For example, based on the historical data for the number of floating rigs and OSVs working, we believe that two to four OSVs per rig are required in the GoM and even more OSVs may be necessary per rig in Brazil where greater logistical challenges result in longer vessel turnaround times to service drill sites.
+Typically, during the initial drilling stage, more OSVs are required to supply drilling mud, drill pipe and other materials than at later stages of the drilling cycle.
+In addition, more OSVs are generally required the farther a drilling rig is located from shore.
 Under normal weather conditions, the transit time to deepwater drilling rigs in the GoM and Brazil can typically range from six to 24 hours for a new generation vessel.
 Moreover, in Brazil, transit times for a new generation vessel to some of the newer, more logistically remote deepwater drilling rig locations are more appropriately measured in days, not hours.
 In addition to drilling rig support, deepwater and ultra-deepwater exploration and production activities will result in the expansion of other specialty-service offerings for our vessels.
 These markets include subsea construction support, installation, IRM work, and life-of-field services, which include well-stimulation, workovers and decommissioning.

-Presently, our operations are conducted in three primary geographic regions comprised of the GoM, Brazil and Mexico.
+Presently, our oilfield service operations are conducted in three primary geographic regions comprised of the GoM, Brazil and Mexico.
 Descriptions of these three regions are included below.